-Fluvoxamine extended-release capsules is used for:
+Fluvoxamine extended-release capsules are used for:

 Treating obsessive-compulsive disorder (OCD).
 It may also be used for other conditions as determined by your doctor.

-Fluvoxamine extended-release capsules is a selective serotonin reuptake inhibitor (SSRI).
+Fluvoxamine extended-release capsules are a selective serotonin reuptake inhibitor (SSRI).
 It works by restoring the balance of serotonin, a natural substance in the brain, which helps to decrease anxiety and obsessive or compulsive behavior.

 Do NOT use fluvoxamine extended-release capsules if: